happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 I am never interested in learning grammar, it is not because I do not want to write sentences formally and rightly, but rather that it is too difficult to learn.
 Grammar is like this, you learn one rule and 1000 exceptions will come with it.
-I tried to learn , but failed terribly.

 Too much concern on grammar makes learning so boring and using English so painful.

-I do not want
-to be egoistic and do show-off, I just want to conclude from my own pain and experience:

 ## you do not need to learn grammar
-it will comes to you when you've read enough right sentences
+It will come to you after you read enough right English sentences.

 ## What is good English?
 The topic seems a little obscure, I know that.
 Here I only focus on